The A chord on the guitar

 [rcb-consent type=”change” tag=”link” text=”Change privacy settings”]

-Let’s start with just playing it as an open-position chord because this is where the problems begin, especially when it comes to finger placement.
+Let’s start with just playing it as an open-position chord, because this is where the problems begin—especially when it comes to finger placement.

-Open position A chord/shape
+Open-position A chord/shape

-• Strings 3-5.
-This an A5 chord, there is no 3rd.
+• Strings 3–5: This gives you an A5 chord—there’s no 3rd.

 Among the beginner songs, we play the A chord in Robin Hood by Ocean Colour Scene.
 In Wonderwall by Oasis, we play it as an A7sus4.